Ed Penniman: Career

-Penniman rose to prominence as an artist in the early 1970s winning awards for his unique graphic design and artwork.
+Penniman rose to prominence as an artist in the early 1970s, winning awards for his unique graphic design and artwork.
 He founded Ed Penniman and Associates, Advertising Design in Santa Cruz where he designed award-winning art and graphics for wineries, the Santa Cruz Symphony, the Santa Cruz Beach Boardwalk, and the Cabrillo Festival of Contemporary Music.

 Penniman's work has been featured in Communication Arts magazine, Graphic Elements of the World, Volume 1, and The Book of American Trademarks.

-His book design for Planet Steward Journal of a Wildlife Sanctuary Book Cover was included in the 50 Best Book Designs of the Year by the American Institute of Graphic Arts.
+He designed for the book, Planet Steward Journal of a Wildlife Sanctuary (1974) written by Stephen Levine, and that book cover was included in the 50 Best Book Designs of the Year by the American Institute of Graphic Arts.
 He was awarded a Gold Medal at the Orange County Fair for his design of Bargetto Winery's wine label.
 Penniman was commissioned by Santa Cruz County to design their official flag, which was adopted by the Board of Supervisors on July 4, 1983.

 In 1984, at age 42, Penniman was diagnosed with Guillain-Barré Syndrome, a nerve disorder that paralyzed him and left him a quadriplegic for three years.
 During his rehabilitation, he was given an easel and paints.
 He could only move his head, so he learned to use his mouth to hold his paint brushes.
 He slowly regained the use of his arms and legs, and followed the artist trail of Winslow Homer throughout the island of Eleuthera, as well as following Paul Gauguin's artist path to Tahiti, Moorea, and Rarotonga.
 Penniman's paintings have been featured in numerous exhibitions and publications.

-Penniman is the former President of the Santa Cruz Art League and the curator of the California Statewide Landscape Exhibition, one of the longest-running art exhibitions in California.
+Penniman is the former President of the Santa Cruz Art League, and the curator of the California Statewide Landscape Exhibition, one of the longest-running art exhibitions in California.
 The annual Landscape Exhibition at the Art League was originated by his grandmother, Leonora Penniman, in 1926.